andreipana/andreipana/README.md

 - 👋 Hi, I’m @andreipana.
 Find more about me here: [andreipana.net](http://andreipana.net/).
-- 👀 I’m interested in C#/.Net, WPF, WinUI, Maui, Windows desktop programming, ASP.Net, Blazor, Web programming, software design, code design.
+- 👀 I’m interested in C#/.Net, WPF, WinUI, Maui, Windows desktop programming, ASP.Net, Blazor, Web programming, software design, code design, Unity3D, Oculus, Virtual/Augmented Reality.
 - 🌱 I’m currently learning how to write code better.
 - 💞️ I’m looking to collaborate on WPF and Blazor projects, or pretty much anything else that brings value to the humanity.
 - 📫 How to reach me... drop me an email at andreipana at gmail dot  com.